Lalith-1/pima-diabetes/README.md

 # pima-diabetes
-I have tries to solve "Pima diabetes" dataset on my own from Data Pre-Proccessing,Algorithms and predicting the model with enough accuracy.
+I have tried to solve "Pima diabetes" dataset on my own from Data Pre-Proccessing,Algorithms and predicting the model with enough accuracy.